Ahmad-Qarmash/TCP-Multithreaded-chat/README.md

 # TCP Multithreaded Chat on python
-In this project you’ll create a simple chat program.
+In this project we’ll create a simple chat program.

 ## Definitions:
 *	Client: Represents a user.